FREQUENTLY ASKED QUESTIONS

 Sure but there's a school of thought to be had here.

 Sure, they may not be as densely surrounded as Reid Hillview but as the opponents of this airport say, no amount of lead is acceptable in the blood of children.
-The aircraft at Reid Hillview will have to go somewhere else, and wherever they go, they'll bring those exact lead emissions with them, poisoning those children there.
+The aircraft at Reid Hillview will have to go somewhere else, and wherever they go, they'll bring those exact lead emissions with them.
 Add this all up, and it amounts to simply sending the problem somewhere else.
 Do the children of these cities matter any less than those of East San Jose?
 Do the families across the country who leave within 1.5 miles of an airport matter less than those of the East Side?
 Certainly not.
 However, closing the airport because of lead sends exactly this message.

 The residents neighboring San Martin Airport have voiced this exact sentiment, complaining that Santa Clara County's actions are going to put the lives of their children in danger.
 While the county has banned the sale of leaded avgas at these airports, the fear is entirely justified for other municipalities.
-A satellite view of the Sacramento Executive Airport will yield an eerily similar layout to Reid Hillview: surrounded by neighborhoods.
+A satellite view of the Sacramento Executive Airport will yield a similar layout to Reid Hillview: surrounded by neighborhoods.